e-v-s/CTI-case-study/docs/05-analise-source-code-prim-email.md

 The IP details list a Latvian company and address—but attackers could be masking via VPN/Tor.

-Over 23 files on VirusTotal reference that IP, all tied to email-like Trojans—but the flags are generic, so we can’t pin down a specific malware.
+Over 23 files on VirusTotal reference that IP, all tied to email, like Trojans, but the flags are generic, so we can’t pin down a specific malware.

 <div style="display: flex;">
   <div style="justify-items: center; margin: 50px;">